4GeeksAcademy/master-javascript-programming-exercises/README.md

 ## One click installation (recommended):

-You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/master-javascript-programming-exercises) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/master-javascript-programming-exercises).
+You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/master-javascript-programming-exercises) (recommended), [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/master-javascript-programming-exercises) or or [Open in Codeanywhere](https://app.codeanywhere.com#https://github.com/4GeeksAcademy/master-javascript-programming-exercises).

 > Once you have VSCode open, if exercises don't run automatically you can try typing on your terminal: `$ learnpack start`